Open-SGF/portal-to-work-client/README.md

 # portal-to-work-client
 Create a new directory and cd to it.
-Initialize git in it.
+Initialize git in it:
 `git init`

-Set this repo as your remote repo.
+Set this repo as your remote repo:
 `git remote add origin git@github.com:Open-SGF/portal-to-work-client.git`

-Tell git to link your local main branch to the remote main branch.
+Tell git to link your local main branch to the remote main branch:
 `git branch --set-upstream-to=origin/main main`

-Pull down the project's code.
+Pull down the project's code:
 `git pull`

-Initiate NPM in the directory
+Initiate NPM in the directory:
 `npm init -y`

-Install the NPM dependencies
+Install the NPM dependencies:
 `npm install`

 To serve the code to a local viewable website, your code must be properly formatted.
-Format it by running the following.
+Format it by running the following:
 `npm run lint`

-After linting the code, you can serve it to localhost with the following command.
+After linting the code, you can serve it to localhost with the following command:
 `npm run serve`

 For submitting new work to the project, make a new git branch named one of the following: